gi-no/blog_mean_stack/article3.en.md

     ...
 ```

-Change question creating API to save user as a part of question.
+Change question-creating API to save user as a part of question.

 ```javascript
 exports.create = function(req, res) {